smokkin/microsoft-security-operations-learning-path/Enhance security operations by using Microsoft Security Copilot/Introduction to generative AI and agents/Prompts.md

 For example, suppose the model responds to the system and user prompts described previously with the following completion:

-&gt; Key considerations for adopting Generative AI include:
+> Key considerations for adopting Generative AI include:
-&gt;
-&gt; - Establish Clear Governance and Responsible AI Policies &gt; - Prioritize High-Value Use Cases Across Corporate Functions &gt; - Mitigate Risks Around Privacy, Security, and Compliance &gt; - Foster Organizational Readiness and Cultural Adaptation &gt; - Measure Impact and Build Accountability
+>
+> 1. Establish Clear Governance and Responsible AI Policies
+> 2. Prioritize High-Value Use Cases Across Corporate Functions
+> 3. Mitigate Risks Around Privacy, Security, and Compliance
+> 4. Foster Organizational Readiness and Cultural Adaptation
+> 5. Measure Impact and Build Accountability
-&gt; - Stay Ahead of Strategic and Competitive Shifts
+> 6. Stay Ahead of Strategic and Competitive Shifts

 You could respond with a follow-up question, such as "What are common privacy-related risks?".
 The prompt would include the new question, but also the previous prompts and responses; providing context to the model so that it understands the question in relation to Generative AI adoption.